Requese/Requese/README.md

 - 👋 Hi, I’m @Requese
 - 👀 I work in Java, Python and SQL query language
-- 🌱 I am engaged in the development of applications for Android, the development of databases.
+- 🌱 I am engaged in the development of applications for Android / Linux, development of databases.

 <!---
 Requese/Requese is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.